Speaking: Functional Language B2

 "Based on my 10 years of experience..."Scenario: A Business Proposal 💼

-Listen to this conversation where a marketing manager, Lina, tries to persuade her director to invest in new software.
+Listen to this conversation where Lina, a marketing manager, persuades her director to invest in new software.
 Notice how she uses all three appeals.

 Structuring Your Argument 📈